Safety with syringes

 If sharps are put in your household rubbish, your family is at risk when handling the rubbish.
 Council workers might also be injured when handling the rubbish.
 If so, council has the right to refuse to collect your rubbish.

-If you find a needle in a park or on a footpath, contact Campaspe Shire Council for removal.
+If you find a needle in a park or on a footpath, contact council for removal.